x

 Addressing homelessness

-Laine said the key is collaboration with organizations and what council should be focused on is searching for avenues that prove more effective rather than throwing more money at the problem.
+Laine said the key to addressing homelessness is collaboration with organizations and what council should be focused on is searching for avenues that prove more effective rather than throwing more money at the problem.

-"That means working across all levels of government - Travis County, Williamson County, [the] city of Austin - and then also working with nonprofits," said Laine.
+"That means working across all levels of government – Travis County, Williamson County, [the] city of Austin – and then also working with nonprofits," Laine said.
 "We've had a large growth in the rate of homelessness, but we haven't had resources come out to this district from the city of Austin."

 In August, the city adopted a $5.9 billion budget, which included additional funding to tackle homelessness.